pace-neutrons/Euphonic/doc/source/styling.rst

 .. image:: figures/plot-styling-seaborn.png
   :width: 400
   :alt: PDOS plot with thin dark blue, red and green lines against a
-        pale blue background divided by white gridlines.
+        pale grey background divided by white gridlines.
 There are no outlines around the legend (top-right) or the axes; number values are in a black sans-serif and float near the plot.